How to Apply | Neurosurgery Residency

 - Complementary required neurosurgery textbooks

-- Complementary yearly parking across the Shock Trauma Center entrance
+- Complementary parking across from the Shock Trauma Center entrance

 - Cell phone reimbursement plan

-- Covered fees for ABNS and Neuroanatomy examinations
+- Covered fees for ABNS Primary (Written) Exam and Neuroanatomy Exam

-- Travel and hotel coverage for accepted oral presentations to national meetings
+- Sponsorship for travel and hotel coverage for accepted oral presentations to national meetings